Shadbush Amelanchier obovalis

 Insect and Disease Problems: None serious but rust, leaf spot, fire blight, powdery mildew and canker are occasional disease problems.

-VIDEO Created by Elisabeth Meyer for "Trees, Shrubs, and Conifers" a plant identification course offered in partnership with Longwood Gardens.
+VIDEO Created by Elisabeth Meyer for "Trees, Shrubs and Conifers," a plant identification course developed in partnership with Longwood Gardens.

 - Profile Video: